-- 1. A collateral contact or client does not respond with requested information; - 2.
-The information received from the client or contact raises inconsistencies, or is unclear, unconvincing, or questionable; - Verification documents cannot be obtained through normal methods available to an PBFSS; - 4.
-According to established procedures on initial applications; - 5.
+- a.
+A collateral contact or client does not doesn't respond with requested information; - b.
+The information received from the client or contact raises inconsistencies, or is unclear, unconvincing, or questionable; - c.
+Verification documents cannot can't be obtained through normal methods available to an PBS; - d.
+According to established procedures on initial applications;

+e.
 The application interview raises questions or concerns about the reported facts and verification can't be obtained or doesn't resolve the concern.